dbatten4/CV/README.md

 - Researched financial companies transparency and commitment to customer relations, collecting data and converting it to be displayed on the company's website.

 ## Interests
-Guitar, Table Tennis and Photos (dbattenphotos.tumblr.com)
+Guitar, Table Tennis, Arsenal and Photos (dbattenphotos.tumblr.com)

 ## Contact & Links
 - Email: [dominic.batten@googlemail.com](dominic.batten@googlemail.com)